ckw017/ckw017.github.io/about.md

 I've started a second major in data science with a [domain emphasis](https://data.berkeley.edu/degrees/domain-emphasis) in applied math (mostly as an excuse to take more CS classes).
 I'm planning to graduate in Spring 2021.

 My sophomore year I worked in Berkeley's [Neuroeconomics Lab](http://neuroecon.berkeley.edu/) on [bias in word embedding models](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) and a handful of decision making experiments.
+In spring I helped manage a fleet a buses with [Berkeley PATH](https://path.berkeley.edu/)'s [T-Connect project](https://path.berkeley.edu/research/connected-and-automated-vehicles/integrated-dynamic-transit-operation-idto-system-using) and in the summer I interned with [BOLD](https://www.bold.com/) to work on their career matching system.

-Last spring I helped manage a fleet a buses with [Berkeley PATH](https://path.berkeley.edu/)'s [T-Connect project](https://path.berkeley.edu/research/connected-and-automated-vehicles/integrated-dynamic-transit-operation-idto-system-using) and over the summer I interned with [BOLD](https://www.bold.com/) to work on their career matching system.
-This spring I'll be TAing for CS186: Databases.
+This spring I began TAing for CS186: Databases and over the summer interned at Cisco AppDynamics on their infrastructure monitoring team.
+I'll be returning to TA for 186 this fall.

-In my freetime I enjoy remaking retro games, reading (I recommend Vonnegut, Egan, and Pratchett), and playing competitive Pokemon.
+In my freetime I enjoy [doodling with my fancy printer](/art), reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing competitive Pokemon.

 If you have any questions/critiques/feedback for me, feel free to contact me!